sdrasco/CANSLIM/README.md

 This is a Python-based system for both backtesting and live trading using the CANSLIM methodology as described by William J. O'Neil in *How to Make Money in Stocks*.

-> *Disclaimer: O'Neil and his book aren't my favorite.
-I'm not a fan of his snake-oil-selling tone, his "cups and saucers in the charts" fantasies, or his patriotic propaganda.
-Still, implementing and testing his CANSLIM strategy is a straightforward and sound project.*
+> *Disclaimer: O'Neil and his book aren't my favorite, but implementing and testing his strategy is a straightforward and fun project.*

 ## Current Progress and Directory Structure